simonmichael/shelltestrunner/README.md

 *Human or Replicant ??*

-If you have a testing situation such as this<sup><small>1</small></sup>, we at Joyful Corp. can help!
+If you have a testing situation such as this<sup><small>1</small></sup>, we at [Joyful Corp.](http://joyful.com) can help!

-**shelltestrunner** is a command-line tool for testing other command-line programs, or general shell commands, on (eg) Unix, Mac or Windows.
-It reads tests which specify a command to run, some input, and the expected stdout, stderr, and exit status output.
-It can run tests in parallel, selectively, with a timeout, with color output, etc. shelltestrunner is free software released under GPLv3+.
+**shelltestrunner** is a portable command-line tool for testing other command-line programs, or general shell commands, on (eg) Unix, Mac or Windows.
+It reads simple test specifications defining a command to run, some input, and the expected output, stderr, and exit status.
+It can run tests in parallel, selectively, with a timeout, in color, etc. shelltestrunner is free software released under GPLv3+.

 <a name="note1">